cs3216/cs3216.github.io/assignments/mobile/index.md

     request to `/collect` should appear.

-2. Use "Real-Time" mode in the Analytics dashboard, which allows you to view activities on your application in near-real time.
+2. Use "Real-Time" mode in the Analytics dashboard, which allows you to view activities on your application in near real-time.

 More information and examples at
 <https://developers.google.com/analytics/devguides/collection/analyticsjs/>.